GrHalbgott/index-calculator/README.md

 12. When downloaded, extract the ZIP-file and put the new folder in the `./data/raster/` folder (`./data/raster/L*`)
 </details>

-Exemplary multispectral raster data for both satellites (S* is Sentinel 2, L* is Landsat 8) can be found <a href="https://heibox.uni-heidelberg.de/d/5a5c773e48cf410a9ed6/">here</a> and should be put into `./data/raster/` (unzip so as the name of the file is the first folder).<br/>
+Exemplary multispectral raster data for both satellites (S* is Sentinel-2, L* is Landsat 8) can be found <a href="https://heibox.uni-heidelberg.de/d/5a5c773e48cf410a9ed6/">here</a> and should be put into `./data/raster/` (unzip so as the name of the file is the first folder).<br/>
 The roi must be manually added as a shapefile into `./data/shapes/`.
 An example roi to test the program can be found in the HeiBOX folder mentioned above as well (unzip first without creating a new folder as well).